Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/install-adv2.md

 ```PowerShell
 Install-Module AzureADPreview
 ```
-This command checks the PowerShell gallery to see if a newer version is available and installs it on your computer if the version on the PowerShell Gallery is newer than the one installed on your computer.
+This command checks the PowerShell gallery to see if a newer version is available.
+If yes, the newer than the one installed on your computer.

 ## Connect to Azure AD